COVESA/ifex/README.md

 python model/generator.py seats-service.yml simple_overview.tpl
 ```

-This example exercizes the parser to create the AST out of the YAML file
+This example exercises the parser to create the AST out of the YAML file
 and then prints out an overview using the template.

 ^^^ Edit the code if you want to try out other things.
 This will soon be more